hemanthreddykoduru/hemanthreddykoduru/README.md

 ## 👨‍💻 About Me

-I'm **Hemanth Reddy**, an Engineering student at  — and more importantly, a builder who ships real products.
+I'm **Hemanth Reddy**, an Engineering student — and more importantly, a builder who ships real products.

 I don't just study computer science — I apply it.
 From AI-powered assistants to full-stack startup platforms to Android apps, I build things that solve real problems and reach real users.
 My work sits at the intersection of **software engineering**, **product thinking**, and **entrepreneurship**.

 - 🎓 (Computer Science)
 - 🚀 Founder of **[QuickXerox](https://quickxerox.app)** — a print order management startup
 - 🤖 Passionate about **AI/ML**, **LLMs**, and **agentic systems**
 - 📱 Building for **web**, **mobile (Android/Flutter)**, and **cloud**